lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 All the code I used to accomplish this is located in the repository: [Data Retrieval](https://github.com/lcsavb/autocusto-data-retrieval).

-It was five years ago and I have learned two important lessons: to never again use bad words* in my code as I have done and, MOST IMPORTANTLY, **be organized and write documentation**.
-The repository is a mess and I don't remember quite well all the steps I followed, but to the best of my ability I'll try to make a summary.
+It's been five years, and I've learned a couple of big lessons: never use bad words* in my code like I did before, and MOST IMPORTANTLY, be organized and write documentation.
+The repository's a mess, and I don’t quite remember all the steps I took, but I’ll do my best to summarize.

-*but you don't need to translate them.... or eat peanut butter either.
+*but you don’t need to translate them… or eat peanut butter either.

 ## Data

 The data structure is pretty straightforward.

-Protocols for specific diseases, yet each protocol has multiples ICDs after all there are different numbers for the same disease.
-For example, for Epilepsy Protocol one can choose G40.0 or G40.1.
+There are protocols for specific diseases, yet each protocol has multiples ICDs after all many ICDs can represent the same disease.
+Epilepsy, for example, can have the ICD G40.0 to G40.9.

 **The total number of protocols is 92 which are vinculated to about 500 ICD codes.**